huanlezhou/Real-time-image-capture-of-cancer-cells/README.md

 5.	__If requested__ by the sponsor, providing documentation that will ease the use or understanding of the developed software, e.g, __tutorials__, __manuals__, etc.

-# Project Progress & Status
+# Project Status & Records
 A live Gantt chart of the project can be found at this [GitHub Wiki](https://github.com/huanlezhou/Real-time-image-capture-of-cancer-cells).

 Progress reports recording accomplishments and issues at the conclusion of team meetings